 While the body is far from having reached its peak health after just sixty days sober, many people have noticed improved physical health and better emotional regulation than when they drink alcohol.
 With continued sobriety, the body is sure to become more resilient and better able to withstand life’s challenges.

 However, it’s important to remember that everyone experiences sobriety differently.
 As such, it’s recommended to speak with a professional if you have any concerns or would like guidance in maintaining long-term sobriety.
+For those wondering is being sober worth it, the improvements in both physical and emotional health within just 60 days can be a compelling affirmation.

 How Does the Body Feel After 60 Days of Sobriety